BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/9a0bb245-ee60-4750-8191-81f65c534aee)

 This script defines a function called evaluate that takes any number of arguments and checks if they match a recipe in an array.
-If the first and second arguments match ing equal to 'XSS', the script evaluates the xssproperty of thestateobject as a JavaScript expression using theevalfunction.
-If theresultis not equal to'XSS', the function simply returns the result.
+If the first and second arguments match ing equal to 'XSS', the script evaluates the xssproperty of thestateobject as a JavaScript expression using the ```eval``` function.
+If the resultis not equal to'XSS', the function simply returns the result.

 Now that we've seen what the scripts are doing lets start the docker instance